Solomon Islands Entry Requirements

 Prohibited Items

-- Firearms, ammunition, and weapons - without prior permit from police
+- Firearms, ammunition, and weapons without prior permit

 Restricted Items